 There are, however, disadvantages to working with an online lender vs. a bank you have an established relationship with.

-• As an established customer of a traditional bank, you may qualify for a reduced interest rate depending on your creditworthiness.
-This may not be something online lenders offer, as they may not have an established business relationship with you and already consider you a valued customer.
+• As an established customer of a traditional bank, you may qualify for a reduced interest rate, depending on your creditworthiness.
+This may not be something online lenders offer, as they may not have an established business relationship with you.

 • Security may be a concern for some people when using an online lender.
 Being wary of unsolicited offers; only entering financial information on official, secure websites; and researching the lender’s reputation are all smart steps to take before giving the lender personal information.